KusionStack/kusionstack.io/docs/kusion/3-concepts/3-kusion-module/2-develop-guide.md

 ## Publish

 Publish the Kusion module to an OCI registry with the command `kusion mod push`.
+If your module is open to the public, we **welcome and highly encourage** you to contribute it to the module registry [catalog](https://github.com/KusionStack/catalog), so that more people can benefit from the module.
+Submit a pull request to this repository, once it is merged, it will be published to the [KusionStack GitHub container registry](https://github.com/orgs/KusionStack/packages).

 Publish a stable version
 ```shell